-Physical therapy, medicines, orthopedic braces, or surgery may be helpful for some types of contractures.
+Treatment may include physical therapy, medicines, and orthopedic braces.
+Surgery may be helpful for some types of contractures.

 Deformity - contracture

 Campbell M, Dudek N, Trudel G. Joint contractures.
-In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
+In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 126.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 126.